 Older adults benefit from social media more than the younger generation

-Many recent studies on social media have linked negative health and wellbeing impacts to the younger generation (Millennials, Gen Y and Gen X), however social media seems to have more of a positive effect on the wellbeing of older adults.
+Many psychological studies have linked negative health impacts from increased social media use.
+Most of these studies attribute health impacts to the younger generation (Millennials, Gen X and Gen Z), however social media seems to have more of a positive effect for older adults.

 Internet use has been shown to reduce the risk of depression by as much as 33% for older adults.
 One study found that older adults who use Facebook show marked improvements in cognitive function.
 Another study found similar results when older adults were trained to use email, Skype, and Facebook.

 In support of this, most of the studies revealing depression and envy is linked to sites like Facebook that compare themselves to others.
 Depression is tied to an increase of jealous feelings and lower self-esteem.
 Since most older adults use Facebook for keeping in contact with family and friends – and is their primary reason for using social media – their risk of depression is unlikely to increase.